GonzaCardin/MovieExplorer/README.md

 - Java 17 or higher
 - Maven
-- PostgreSQL (or your chosen database)
+- MYSQL (or your chosen database)
+-   -> CREATE DATABASE movies.  <- Use this dml in MYSQL
+-   ->Change in application properties to your username and password database.
 - IDE (e.g., IntelliJ, Eclipse, VS code)